-Android, the most popular open source mobile platform which is being propelled by more than 1 million device activations per day in the world.
+Android, the most popular open-source mobile platform is being propelled by more than 1 million device activations per day in the world.

-Much of Android game can be easily developed on Eclipse, for which user needs to install a special plug-in, which adds functions for developing games and applications called as Android Development Tools (ADT).
+Much of the Android game can be easily developed on Eclipse, for which the user needs to install a special plug-in, which adds functions for developing games and applications called Android Development Tools (ADT).

-ADT: It will help users to create an Android project and export it which can be uploaded on Play Store or your personal device.
+ADT: It will help users to create an Android project and export it which can be uploaded to Play Store or your personal device.

-For, developing an application or game on Android, one need to make sure that computer must have the:
+For, developing an application or game on Android, one needs to make sure that computer must have the:

 - Java Development Kit: Primary component that contains a collection of programming tools.

 - Eclipse: Integrated development environment (IDE), containing workspace and an extensible plug-in, used for creating a customer’s environment.

 - Android SDK: Software development kit, contains various tools and programs which you need to develop an application on Android.
 It enables you to download full Android versions, create an Emulator, and download libraries that you can import in order to build applications on Android.